Skip to content

 Cookifi - Shopify integration - regions check

-And paste it in the Custom Pixel code, directly under the #1 TO DO comment.
+Paste it in the Custom Pixel code, directly under the #1 TO DO comment.

 Cookifi - Shopify integration - integration script - default command remove 1

-And also remove these closing lines at the bottom:
+Also, remove the following at the bottom:

 Cookifi - Shopify integration - integration script - default command remove 2